basileMarchand/basictools-frozen/README.md

 >Note
 We can not guarantee that all combinations of OS, Python Versions, packaging systems works.
 >The current know issues are :
->- networkx version 3.x not available on conda-forge for windows and OsX ([Gitlab Issue](https://gitlab.com/drti/basic-tools/-/issues/10)).
+>- networkx version 3.x not available on conda-forge for windows and OsX ([Gitlab Issue](https://gitlab.com/drti/basic-tools/-/issues/10)), you can installed usings pip.
 >- pycgns not working on windows with pip insallation ([Gitlab Issue](https://gitlab.com/drti/basic-tools/-/issues/11)).

 For more complex installation (from sources) for developers please read the documentation.